Yolanda-Gao/academic-kickstart/content/project/face2voice/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-Wavenet vocoder functioned as denoising in 'The Rembrandt Tutorials Project'
+Wavenet vocoder for speech resynthesis and denoising in 'The Rembrandt Tutorials Project'